 Next, take Notes.

 Reviews from real readers are priceless.
 Read what they like and what they don’t like.
 Take notes.
-The readers are literally giving you a roadmap to write a better erotica novel.
+The readers are literally giving you a roadmap to writing a better erotica novel.

 You plot an erotic novel by the evolving erotic scenes.
 Each scene is a step toward the character goal, a.k.a, the story goal.
 In erotica, the kink is usually both the conflict and the solution to the conflict.